how to succeed in business as an introvert

 A CONSISTENT FLOW OF IDEAS: Pretty sure you have this gift just as much as any extrovert, because that’s how businesses work.
 As entrepreneurs we always need to be adapting and evolving because the world is always changing.
 If you don’t have a consistent flow of ideas, it’s not because you suck at entrepreneurship – it’s just an issue of your brand and messaging not lining up with who you are as a person.

 A GO-GO-GO MINDSET ALL THE TIME: Well this one is just dumb.
 Even high-energy extroverts need to rest once in a while, in whatever way that means to them.
-Unless they are robots or using cocaine, and you can’t compete with that anyway!
+Unless they are robots or having cocaine for breakfast, and you can’t compete with that anyway!

 You see where I’m going with this?
 Just because you don’t work in the stereotypical American Entrepreneur way doesn’t mean you’re not really, really good at this shit.
-You don’t need to be an extrovert to be successful in your business, you just need to set boundaries and figure out what works for you.
+You don’t need to be an extrovert to be successful in your business – you just need to set boundaries, brand yourself strategically, and figure out what works for you.

 So maybe you don’t go to a networking event (EWW), but instead you decide to be really active, helpful, and engaging in an online business group.